 - The trial closure has had no significant impact on bus journey times

 How did you decide to make the trial permanent?

-The outcomes of the traffic study and feedback from the public was reported to the Residents Committee of the council.
-The Residents Committee meeting of 14 June voted to make the trial traffic restrictions for Surbiton Crescent permanent.
+The outcomes of the traffic study and feedback from the public was reported to the council’s Residents Committee.
+The Residents Committee meeting of 14 June 2017 voted to make the trial traffic restrictions for Surbiton Crescent permanent.
 The decision of the Residents Committee was subject to a community call-in by residents.
-The call in was discussed and debated at the Council meeting of 18 July where it was resolved to press ahead with the permanent scheme.
+The call in was discussed and debated at the Full Council meeting of 18 July 2017 where it was resolved to press ahead with the permanent scheme.

 What is a Traffic Management Order?